-- take LRGB images of a globular cluster, with a limiting magnitude of 22-23 in the B, G, and R filters. - take RGB images of RR Lyrae star with accurately measured parallax, interleaved with your cluster images.
-Late enough in the semester you can use RR Lyrae itself, or better yet NR Lyrae. - identify the cluster's variable stars and measure their light curves.
-Do the same for the extra RR Lyr. - measure the magnitudes of the cluster stars down to the magnitude limit, thereby to create an HR diagram in G vs. B-R.
+- Take LRGB images of a globular cluster, with a limiting magnitude of 22-23 in the B, G, and R filters. - Take RGB images of RR Lyrae with accurately measured parallax, interleaved with your cluster images.
+Late enough in the semester you can use RR Lyrae itself, or better yet NR Lyrae. - Identify the cluster's variable stars and measure their light curves.
+Do the same for the extra RR Lyrae. - Measure the magnitudes of the cluster stars down to the magnitude limit, and create a HR diagram in G vs. B-R.